Talisa Dean 11/11/22

 The Pelican | Portobello Road

 Cask ales served in dimple mugs; well-picked wines and stellar cocktails – The Pelican does it all.
-And it does it all with a roaring log fire, too.
-Set just off Portobello Road, it’s the perfect bolthole for when the crowds get too much, and you’re in sudden, dire need of delicious small plates cooked up by Brawn’s Owen Kenworthy.
+And it does it with a roaring log fire, too.
+Set just off Portobello Road, it’s the perfect bolthole for when the crowds get too much, and you’re in sudden, dire need of delicious British small plates.

 The Drayton Arms | Kensington